- 15 Apr 2010

 The Consequences of Entrepreneurial Finance: A Regression Discontinuity Analysis

-Executive Summary — What difference do angel investors make for the success and growth of new ventures?
+Overview — What difference do angel investors make for the success and growth of new ventures?
 William R. Kerr and Josh Lerner of HBS and Antoinette Schoar of MIT provide fresh evidence to address this crucial question in entrepreneurial finance, quantifying the positive impact that angel investors make to the companies they fund.
 Angel investors as research subjects have received much less attention than venture capitalists, even though some estimates suggest that these investors are as significant a force for high-potential start-up investments as venture capitalists, and are even more significant as investors elsewhere.
 This study demonstrates the importance of angel investments to the success and survival of entrepreneurial firms.
 It also offers an empirical foothold for analyzing many other important questions in entrepreneurial finance.
 Key concepts include:

 - Angel-funded firms are significantly more likely to survive at least four years (or until 2010) and to raise additional financing outside the angel group.